benymaxparsa/benymaxparsa.github.io/_teaching/Fall-2022-DB.md

 - Course instructor: Dr. Mojtaba Sabbagh-Jafari
 - Semester: Fall 2022
 - Team size: We don't know yet
+- My key role consisted of:
+  - It is to be decided in the near future.

+Skills related to this job: Teaching · Pandas (Software) · Matplotlib · Team Management · LaTeX · Git · PostgreSQL · Team Leadership · Teamwork · MySQL
 <!-- ## More Info:
 [Github Page](https://github.com/VRU-CE/Design_and_Analysis_of_Algorithms-4002) -->